beernardoc/beernardoc/README.md

 # Welcome, I'm Bernardo! 👋

 ## About me
-I consider myself a technology enthusiast with a technical background in Mechatronics from IFRN, Brazil, currently in the third and final year of Software Engineering at the University of Aveiro.
-My technical education at IFRN provided me with a solid foundation in programming, electronics, mechanics, and industrial robotics.
-At the University of Aveiro, I am honing my skills in software development, especially with Java, Spring Boot, SQL, Docker, among others.
-Throughout my academic journey, I have become a full-stack developer, but I have a greater preference for backend development, and therefore, I am open to new opportunities in this area.
+Hello everyone!
+I'm Bernardo Pinto, originally from Recife, Brazil.
+In 2020, still in Brazil, I became a Mechatronics technician, and currently, I live in Aveiro, Portugal, where I'm completing the final year of Software Engineering.
+At the University of Aveiro, I'm refining my skills in software development, especially with Java, Spring Boot, SQL, Docker, among others.
+Throughout my academic journey, I've become a full-stack developer, but I have a stronger preference for backend development, so I'm open to new opportunities in this area.
+Additionally, I would say I have a certain curiosity for DevOps and Mobile development.

 ## Reach out to me
 <div> <a href="https://www.linkedin.com/in/beernardopinto/" target="_blank"><img loading="lazy" src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a> <a href = "mailto:bernardopinto@ua.pt"><img loading="lazy" src="https://img.shields.io/badge/Outlook-0072C6?style=for-the-badge&logo=microsoft-outlook&logoColor=white" target="_blank"></a> </div>